hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 cases.addSink(new RichCaseSink());
 ```

-And now we can just run or job to test out if the sink works, which it does.
+Let's run our job to test out if the sink works, which it does!

 ## Checkpoint aware Sink